github/backup-utils/RELEASING.md

 In the event you can't perform the automatic process, or a problem is encountered with the automatic process, these are the manual steps you need to perform for a release.

-1. Install the Debian `devscripts` package:
+1. Install the Debian `devscripts` and `moreutils` packages:
-  `sudo apt-get install devscripts`
+  `sudo apt-get install devscripts moreutils`
 2. Add a new version and release notes to the `debian/changelog` file:
   `dch --newversion 2.13.0 --release-heuristic log` You can use `make pending-prs` to craft the release notes.